osungmin/gems_aod/README.md

   - airk_cleanup.py: to clean up Airkorea data and create a meta file (lat/lon info)
   - gems_extract.py: to extract GEMS AOD at the closest pixels to Airkorea stations
   - meteo_extract.py: to extract meteorological data from ERA5 and ERA5-Land reanalysis data
-  - era: to download ERA5 and ERA5-Land data
+  - down_era.py, down_eraland.py: to download ERA5 and ERA5-Land data

 - analy:
   - emprical.py: to estimate PM10/PM2.5 from AOD using empirical equations and random forest (temporal prediction)